 From both variations of the name, you get the basic gist about how to prepare this dish… at least in the most conventional of senses.

 The easiest way to start preparing som tam is to begin with your sour dressing.
 You’ll start by pounding together your aromatic ingredients like ginger and Thai chilis, preferably in a mortar and pestle.
 As you pound and combine the flavors together, you’ll progressively add further ingredients to the mixture.
-The som tam will get a lot of its spicy taste from dried shrimp and fish sauce, which both go into the pounded mixture once the aromatics have been combined together.
+The som tam will get a lot of its spicy taste from dried shrimp (on Amazon) and fish sauce (on Amazon), which both go into the pounded mixture once the aromatics have been combined together.

 Next, while it is not most traditionally Isaan, most versions of som tam will then add either coconut or palm sugar into the dressing.
 The underlying rationale here is to provide a balance of sweet to the sour, an element that isn’t included in the original recipe.
 Nevertheless, it does work really well in som tam to have a slightly sweeter taste.